bcgov/sso-docs/docs/css-application/identity-providers.md

 For rare cases requiring full ownership of authentication infrastructure, teams can run their own Keycloak deployment and configure a direct OIDC integration with BCSC.

 This option has the highest operational overhead and should be considered only when Standard or existing Custom Realm options cannot meet requirements.

+## Restricted Identity Providers

+- `IDIR` and `GitHub Public` are not available for self-service selection.
+Contact the SSO team if you need to integrate with either provider.
+- `Basic BCeID` and `Basic or Business BCeID` are being discontinued.
+Even DEV and TEST environments require explicit approval from the [IDIM team](mailto:IDIM.consulting@gov.bc.ca).
+For more information, contact the [IDIM team](mailto:IDIM.consulting@gov.bc.ca).
+- The OTP identity provider is currently being piloted by a single team and is not yet generally available.
+Contact the SSO team if you are interested in joining the pilot.

 ## Need Help?